SE701ProjectGroup4/git-brunching/backend/README.md

 `$ npm run dev`

 - This will build the project for development use.
-- Nodemon will monitor the project files and automaticly restart the server whenever new changes are saved.
+- Nodemon will monitor the project files and automatically restart the server whenever new changes are saved.
-- The connection url will be displayed in the console.
+- The connection address will be displayed in the console.

 #### Testing